 What happens next?

-We will then follow a standard assessment procedure to calculate the shortfall between your annual income and essential expenditure.
-If there is a shortfall, this figure will then be used to determine the annual level of support available from the Hardship Fund.
+If there's a shortfall, we'll use this figure to decide the annual level of support available from the NTU Undergraduate Hardship Fund.
 Please note that the fund can only offer a contribution towards any shortfall.

-When considering income and expenditure, please be aware of the following:
+When considering income and expenditure, please be aware of the following.

 When will I hear if I am eligible to receive any money?